d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 with $G = 4.301 \times 10^{-6} \, {\rm kpc} \, ({\rm km/s})^2 / M_\odot$.

+The fitter interface also includes an `amp` scalar associated with the density sliders:

+$$
+\rho_i = \mathrm{amp} \cdot \rho_i^{\rm slider}.
+$$

+Operationally, `amp` acts as a slider-range normalization: it allows the same finite slider controls for \(\rho_i\) to represent both low-density dwarfs and high-concentration galaxies without forcing all density sliders into unusably small or saturated ranges.
+Only the effective density scale entering the kernel matters; the split between visible slider values and `amp` is therefore a representation of the fitting interface rather than an independent physical component.
+The final velocity-side amplitude \(A_{\rm fw}\), by contrast, multiplies the completed normalized velocity-response curve after the displacement field and gradient have been computed.

 ### 3.3 The SPARC data

 The SPARC sample [1] provides high-quality rotation curves for 175 nearby disk galaxies, derived from a combination of H$\alpha$ and HI observations and tabulated at uniform processing standards.
 Each galaxy's data file specifies, at each observed radius, the observed circular velocity $V_{\rm obs}$ with its measurement uncertainty $\sigma_V$, and the decomposed Newtonian velocity contributions from the disk ($V_{\rm disk}$), gas ($V_{\rm gas}$), and bulge ($V_{\rm bul}$) components inferred from Spitzer 3.6 $\mu$m photometry.
 The same files supply surface-brightness profiles from the photometric decomposition.